-Black Beauty Pill: What is the “Russian Doll Drug” and is it Addictive?
+Black Beauty Pill: What Is the “Russian Doll Drug” and Is It Addictive?

 What is a Black Beauty pill?
 Recently seen in HBO's Russian Doll series, this is an old-school amphetamine that's addictive.
 Learn more in our blog.